 ISKELE MOSQUE

-When you cross from the European to the Asian part of Istanbul, the first monumental structure that you see when you arrive to Üsküdar is the Iskele Mosque.
-Mihrimah Sultan commissioned its construction as the older of two mosques with her name in the city.
+When crossing from the European to the Asian side of Istanbul, the first monumental building to greet you in Üsküdar is the Iskele Mosque.
+It was commissioned by Mihrimah Sultan, the only daughter of Sultan Suleiman the Magnificent and Hürrem Sultan.
+It is the older of two mosques in the city that bear her name.

 MIHRIMAH SULTAN

-She commissioned two imperial mosques in Istanbul, this one in Üsküdar and the other one near the Edirne Gate, by the Theodosian Walls, in the European side of the city.
+Mihrimah commissioned two imperial mosques in Istanbul – this one in Üsküdar and another near the Edirne Gate by the Theodosian Walls on the European side.

 Back to Turkey